Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Conclusions

-As illustrations, we revisit two important needle-in-a-haystack problems in financial econometrics for which the test statistics have either serial or cross-sectional dependence: monitoring drift bursts and searching for nonzero alpha assets.
-The drift burst test of \citet{christensen2018drift} detects the presence of explosive trends in asset prices using intraday high frequency data.
-The drift burst test statistics are computed from overlapping windows and are therefore highly autocorrelated.
+The Cauchy transformation has proven its value in a genome-wide association study of Crohn's disease \citep[][Section 4.3]{liu2020cauchy}, but its applicability extends beyond genomics.
+We revisit two important needle-in-a-haystack problems in financial econometrics, where the test statistics have either serial or cross-sectional dependence: monitoring drift bursts and searching for nonzero alpha assets.
+The drift burst test of \citet{christensen2018drift} detects the presence of explosive trends in asset prices using high-frequency intraday data.
+The test statistics are computed from overlapping windows, resulting in high autocorrelation.
 We also revisit the \citet{fama2015five} multi-factor model to identify nonzero alpha financial assets.
-Identifying the rare nonzero alphas from a large group of financial assets is challenging, especially since the test statistics are likely to be cross-sectionally correlated.
-In both cases, one might flag false discoveries or miss signals without a proper controlling procedure.
-We conclude that the sequential Cauchy combination test is a preferable alternative for both applications.
+Detecting these rare nonzero alphas among a large group of financial assets is challenging, especially when the test statistics are likely to be cross-sectionally correlated.
+Without a proper controlling procedure, one might flag false discoveries or miss important signals.
+Our results indicate that the sequential Cauchy combination test is the a preferable method for both applications.

-We emphasize that our sequential Cauchy combination test is by no means limited to applications in financial econometrics.
-We expect the sequential Cauchy combination test to handle all kinds of dependence and can be applied to many other hypothesis tests in economics, finance, medicine, marketing and climate studies.
+We emphasize that our sequential Cauchy combination test is not limited to financial econometrics.
+We anticipate its applicability to a wide range of hypothesis tests in fields such as economics, finance, medicine, marketing and climate studies, as it can handle various types of dependence effectively.